Telephone Triage

 Speak Directly with the Patient

-Many errors occur due to failure to speak directly with the patient.
-Many pitfalls can be avoided by talking directly to the patient when possible, although this may not be feasible with children under the age of 8 years, some older callers, or poor historians.
-This strategy will improve the quality of information collected, foster trust and compliance, and can expedite the call.
+The nurse is responsible for interpreting the needs of the caller.
+Whenever possible, the nurse should speak directly to the person who is experiencing the symptoms.
+If there is a misunderstanding, the assessment could be incorrect or the advice may be incorrect or not followed (Gustafsson & Eriksson, 2020).
+Many pitfalls can be avoided by talking directly to the patient when possible, although this may not be feasible with children under the age of 8 years, with some older callers, due to severity of symptoms, or with poor historians.
+This strategy will improve the quality of information collected, foster trust and compliance, and expedite the call.

 Allow Enough Time